noodlecollie/v2mp/V2MP.md

 The contents of the register are as follows:

 * Bit `[0] (Z)` is the `zero` bit.
-This bit is set to `1` to indicate an "absence" as a result of a previous instruction.
-For arithmetic instructions, it indicates that the result of the instruction was zero; for other instructions, such as `IPC`, it indicates that some component intended for use by the instruction was not present.
+This bit is set to `1` to indicate the absence of a result after an instruction is executed.
+For arithmetic instructions, if this bit is set to `1` then it indicates that the result of the instruction was zero.
+For other instructions, a value of `1` may indicate for example that some requested device or state was not available.
 * Bit `[1] (C)` is the `carry` bit.
 This bit is set to `1` if the previous instruction resulted in an overflow or an underflow.
 * Bits `[15 2]` are reserved for future use, and are always set to `0`.